Your lease will explain the ownership of your home, it is like to be one of the following categories:

 - Your solicitors fees

 Most Shared Ownership leases give us a period in which to find a buyer for the property.
-Our standard nomination period is eight weeks.
+Our standard nomination period is between 4 and 8 weeks.

-Depending on what your lease says, this is the length of time you are required to allow us to offer your home to our waiting list of buyers.
+Depending on what your lease says, this is the length of time you are required to allow us to offer your home to our waiting list of buyer, during which time you are required to sell at the current RICS valuation.

 The nomination period starts from when we receive a fully completed instruction to sell your home.